ADVERTISEMENT

 (Answer 1)

 I have to admit I’m not into running, that’s not the kind of exercise that I do as I find it exhausting.
-I’m more fascinated in swimming since I love water activities.
+I’m more fascinated by swimming since I love water activities.
 Well, I did try running in the past but I ended up having fatigue.

 (Answer 2)